HuyHoang172004/EdgeCard-OCR/README.md

 ## Datasets

-The experimental data are organized into four subsets.
+The experimental data were collected from student cards issued by the **Academy of Cryptography Techniques (ACTVN)** and are organized into four subsets.

 | Dataset | Purpose | Size |
 |---|---|---:|